ExtremeFLOW/neko/doc/pages/developer-guide/code-style.md

 - The use of the `goto` statement is not allowed.
 - The use of the `pause` statement is not allowed.
 - The use of the `include` statement is not allowed.

+However, there are some exceptions to these rules:

+- The separator `::` may not have spaces around it in the case of a type declaration.
+- Spaces after the comma in a list of arguments or array indices may be omitted for single letter variable names and 2 digit numbers.
+For example, `foo(a,b)` and `foo(a,10)` are allowed, but `foo(a,bb)` and `foo(a,100)` are not.
+- Spaces after the comma is not required in format specifiers.

 ## Tools